ArchUsr64/6502_emulator/README.md

 Run the emulator with the newly generated files:

-`cargo run -- a.out -a examples/snake.asm -d symbols.dbg`
+`cargo run -- -a examples/snake.asm -d symbols.dbg a.out`

 ### Debugging
 Click the 'Pause Execution' button in the Debug Controls window to pause the execution at any time or start in paused state via the `-s` flag.